KagakuAI/QSARcons/README.rst

 --------------------------------------------------------------------

 ``QSARcons`` is a package designed to identify optimal consensus combinations of QSAR models.
-The project is motivated by the large number of available chemical descriptors and machine-learning methods, which can be combined into many different QSAR models.
+The project is motivated by the large number of available chemical descriptors and machine learning methods, which can be combined into many different QSAR models.
 Selecting the most effective subset — and combining them into a consensus — can significantly improve prediction accuracy and robustness.